 If a film-runner ever decides to capture those moments of my life, I want to hear Waltz of the Flowers in the background while some impossibly beautiful actress pretends to drive frantically from one end of Kansas to the other, eating french fries out of a cardboard container on her lap.
 She will not gain any weight because she is in a movie and calories do not count in movies.
 It should be noted that this was not my real-life experience.

 There should be actual ballerinas rehearsing the actual Nutcracker overlaying sitting in rush-hour traffic.
 If you know the piece, Waltz picks up speed, instruments, and intensity.
 More ballerinas, more french fries.
 Driving faster!
 Spilling ketchup down the front of so many dress shirts, spinning ballerinas, and driving even faster.
-The actress will learn to keep Shout Wipes in her glove compartment so that she doesn’t have to teach in ketchup stains.
+The actress will learn to keep Shout wipes in her glove compartment so that she doesn’t have to teach in ketchup stains.

 The music continues!
 Waiting out a hailstorm by practicing flute in the car.
 Trying to hold conversations with normal people who have normal schedules, more spinning ballerinas, more french fries!
 Frantic crying jags while definitely practicing more music in a dark parking lot (because it’s too late to make sounds in a hotel).
 More spinning!
 More french fries!
 And beautiful, pink, sparkling ballerinas!

 The actual ballet becomes more and more frenetic, eventually exploding into a cadence that no one entirely anticipates.
-There’s another shorter, slower piece in the ballet - some conductors say it’s a musical metaphor for the passage from adolescence into adulthood - but either way, two hours of music comes to a close with the constant movement that is Flowers, there’s a quickie slow movement, and then it’s time for roses an applause.
+There’s another shorter, slower piece in the ballet - some conductors say it’s a musical metaphor for the passage from adolescence into adulthood - but either way, two hours of music comes to a close with the constant movement that is Flowers, there’s a forgettable slow movement, and then it’s time for roses an applause.